Aircraft General Knowledge (AGK)

 We could have two types of wings:

-• Piper PA-28 tas the wings below the cockpit: low-wing (laagdekker)
+- Piper PA-28 has the wings below the cockpit: low-wing (laagdekker)

 Both of this types of planes have their pro’s and cons.
-A Cessna doesnt need a fuel pump, as gravity does its thing.
+In many Cessna 172 versions, the high-wing fuel tanks allow fuel to flow by gravity.
+Some aircraft versions and fuel systems can still have fuel pumps, so always check the POH of the exact aircraft.
 Als we cannot see traffic above us very good in a Cessna, but not very good under us with a cantilever wing.

 There are also planes which have a V shaped tail with a rudder and elevator combined.
 These types of tails are called a ruddervator.